-Our family finished several good books in March.
+Our family finished several good books in March, including a fun new read by Stuart Gibbs called Belly Up.
 We’ll be wrapping up even more in April, as our homeschool co-op classes wind down for the summer break.
 So stay tuned for more reading recommendations next month.

 The following titles and cover images are all linked to Amazon, so if you see a book that piques your curiosity, you can click through for more information.